bioimage-io/spec-bioimage-io/README.md

         - `source` link to the weights file.
 Preferably an url to the weights file.
         - `sha256` SHA256 checksum of the model weight file specified by `source` (see `models` section above for how to generate SHA256 checksum)
         - `[attachments]` weight specific attachments that will be included when generating the model package.

+- `[execution_model]` Custom mode for running prediction with this model.
+For more complex prediction procedures like test time data augmentation that cannot be expressed in the current model configuration.
+The different execution models should be listed in [supported_formats_and_operations.md#Execution Model](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#execution_model)
+  - `name` the name of the execution model
+  - `[kwargs]` keyword arguments for this execution model

 - `[config]`
 A custom configuration field that can contain any other keys which are not defined above.
 It can be very specifc to a framework or specific tool.
 To avoid conflicted defintions, it is recommended to wrap configuration into a sub-field named with the specific framework or tool name.